dangkh/COMP4010-COMP5010--Spring25/Week 11/Readme.md

 **Data:** `wdi_co2_raw <- WDI(country = "all", c("SP.POP.TOTL","EN.ATM.CO2E.PC","NY.GDP.PCAP.KD"), extra = TRUE, start = 1995, end = 2023)` from the `WDI` library by World Bank.

 Although this dataset contains up to 2023, the CO2 emissions data is mostly `NA` from 2021 onwards, so we will be using only rows up until 2020.
-Also, to reduce clutter, let's only consider countries with a population greater than 200,000.
+Also, to reduce clutter, let's only consider countries with a population greater than 200,000.(try this if you are not able to download the co2 file.
+EN.GHG.CO2.PC.CE.AR5).

 ![Data columns](img/notes1.jpg)